Waar: Release and promotion

 The release date was changed repeatedly and finally it was released on 16 October 2013 coinciding with Eid al-Adha in Pakistan.
 It was initially scheduled to release on 6 September 2013.

-The first theatrical trailer of the movie was launched in January 2012 while the second in January 2013.
+The first theatrical trailer of the film was launched in January 2012 while the second in January 2013.
 One of the trailers was viewed more than 500,000 times the same month.
-Waar was dubbed as the most anticipated film in the history of the Pakistani cinema.
-When the film did not make it to screens in a considerable time after the release of trailers, the critics dubbed it as another project that will get shelved.
+Waar was marketed as the most anticipated film in the history of Pakistani cinema.
+When the film did not make it to the screens for a considerable time after the release of these trailers, critics said it was another project that would get shelved.
 Shamoon Abbasi, the main antagonist, cited the lack of resources for filming as one of the reasons for its delay.

-The film premiered on 10 October at Karachi and on 14 October 2013 at Rawalpindi/Islamabad.
-Waar was given adults-only rating by the Sindh's provincial censor board for use of obscene language and violence.
+The film premiered on 10 October in Karachi and on 14 October 2013 in Rawalpindi/Islamabad.
+Waar was given an adults-only rating by the Sindh's provincial censor board for use of obscene language and violence.
 Waar was released in about forty five theaters across the country.
-The film was world TV premiered on 14 August 2014 on ARY Digital.
+The film premiered on television on 14 August 2014 on ARY Digital.

 Though initially reported to be distributed by Warner Bros., it was distributed by ARY Films and Mandviwalla Entertainment.

 The film was released in 25 countries.
-Waar was released in the United Arab Emirates (U.A.E.) cinemas on 12 December, where the movie actors graced the red carpet at the Grand Cinema, Wafi City.
+Waar was released in the United Arab Emirates (U.A.E.) cinemas on 12 December, where the movie actors graced the red carpet at Grand Cinema, Wafi City.
 It was released in cinemas across the UK on 17 January 2014.
-The movie released in cinemas throughout Australia on 15 May 2014.
+The film released in cinemas throughout Australia on 15 May 2014.